HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

     * Step 2: Set number of GNN layers L to be a bit more than the receptive field we like.
 Do not set L to be **unnecessarily large**!

 **Solution**:
-1. Make shallow GNN more expressive within each GNN layer: for example, each transformation/aggregation become a deep neural network rather than only one linear layer.
+1. Make shallow GNN more expressive within each GNN layer: for example, each transformation/aggregation become a deep neural network (add MLP layer without passing messages) rather than only one linear layer.
 2. Add skip connections in GNNs.